Sensor City is a collaboration between the University of Liverpool and Liverpool John Moores University and is a flagship University Enterprise Zone.

 Sensor City helps SMEs to leapfrog from idea to prototype by offering a blend of specialist equipment, knowledge and skills in one accessible location.

-Via our membership programme, we will help drive your business forward by plugging you into a collaborative sensor community of peers, academics and other influencers.
+Via our membership programme, we will help drive your business forward by plugging you into a collaborative community of peers, academics and other influencers.

 The innovation Sensor City fosters is essential for larger companies looking to evolve and expand.